stassa/louise/README.md

    Louise can learn new metarules by specialising the most-general metarule in each language class.
-In the example above, the language class is H(2,2), the language of metarules having exactly three literals of arity 2:
+In the example above, the language class is H(2,2), the language of metarules having exactly three literals of arity 2.
+The most general metarule in H(2,2) is Meta-dyadic:

    ```Prolog
    ?- print_quantified_metarules(meta_dyadic).